Discover it Cashback Match 2023 Review

 Many of Your Favorite Stores Sell Gift Cards

 Remember that you can buy gift cards as presents or future purchases.
 Your favorite stores are likely to carry their own gift cards or gift cards to other stores.

-For example, let’s say you’ve got the Discover it® card.
-This card pays 5% cash back on selected bonus categories that rotate each quarter, on up to the first $1,500 in purchases.
+For example, let’s say you’ve got the Discover it Cash Back card.
+This card pays 5% cash back on select bonus categories that rotate each quarter, on up to the first $1,500 in purchases.

-The Discover it® chrome card, on the other hand, pays 2% cash back at gas stations and restaurants, on the first $1,000 in combined purchases each quarter.
+The Discover it Gas & Restaurants card, on the other hand, pays 2% cash back at gas stations and restaurants, on the first $1,000 in combined purchases each quarter.

 Again, you can use the gift cards you purchase yourself or store them away as holiday and birthday gifts.
 Either way, you’re getting the benefit of the regular cash back bonus, as well as the cash back match.